robclancy/presenter/README.md

 ## Change Log

+#### 1.3.3
+- updated tests to better cover Laravel versions after 5.4 and changed the license to MIT

 #### 1.3.2
 - updated to work with `laravel 5.4.x`, only actual changes that aren't style or tests